What We Do

 Operate the Power System in Real Time

-The IESO balances the supply of and demand for electricity on a second-by-second basis and directs its flow across Ontario’s high-voltage transmission lines so it’s available to consumers when and where they need it.
+The IESO ensures the reliability of the province’s power system, balancing the supply of and demand for electricity on a second-by-second basis and directing its flow across high-voltage transmission lines so it’s available to Ontarians when and where they need it.

-Ensuring there is enough energy to meet Ontario’s demand 24 hours a day, 7 days a week, is highly complex and requires close coordination of the many parts that make up the system.
-These include large and small generators, as well as storage technologies; transmitters and distributors who own and maintain the lines through which the electricity travels; and electricity consumers of all sizes, from residential to large industrial, who are increasingly able to respond to system needs and prices.
+Ensuring there is enough energy to meet demand 24 hours a day, 7 days a week, is highly complex and requires close coordination of the many parts that make up the system.
+These include generators, transmitters and distributors who own and maintain the lines through which the electricity travels, and electricity consumers of all sizes.

 Oversee Ontario’s Electricity Market

-The IESO operates and settles the electricity wholesale market, where the market price is set based on accepted offers to supply electricity against the forecasted demand.
-The IESO works to ensure that the information and services it provides supports the effective participation in its markets and programs by a growing range of participants, including an increasing role for consumers.
+The IESO operates and settles the wholesale electricity markets, where the market price is set based on accepted offers to supply electricity against the forecasted demand.
+The IESO works to ensure that the information and services it provides support the effective participation of a growing range of market participants, including consumers.

 Plan for Ontario’s Future Energy Needs

 In planning Ontario’s electricity needs, the IESO engages with stakeholders, communities and customers to ensure that both province-wide energy needs and community-level requirements are being met.
 The IESO strives to provide information that is timely, relevant and available to all and encourages participation from all interested parties.
-In recent years, the IESO has worked closely with transmitters and distributors, as well as municipalities and First Nations and Métis communities to develop Integrated Regional Resource Plans, specifically designed to meet the reliability requirements in each region across the province where an electricity need has been identified.
+In recent years, the IESO has worked closely with transmitters and distributors, as well as municipalities and First Nations and Métis communities to develop plans to meet the specific reliability needs of particular regions.

 Learn about opportunities to get involved.

 The IESO is a not-for-profit corporate entity established in 1998 by the Electricity Act of Ontario.
-On January 1, 2015, through amendments to the Electricity Act, the IESO merged with the Ontario Power Authority (OPA) to bring together real-time operations of the electricity grid and long-term planning, procurement and conservation efforts.
-The IESO is governed by an independent Board with a Chair and Directors appointed by the Government of Ontario.
+On January 1, 2015, through amendments to the Electricity Act, the IESO merged with the Ontario Power Authority (OPA) to bring together real-time operations of the electricity grid and long-term planning, competitive procurement and energy-efficiency programs.
+The IESO is governed by an independent Board of Directors, with a Chair and Directors appointed by the Government of Ontario.
 All fees and licences to operate are set by the Ontario Energy Board, and the IESO operates independently of all other participants in the electricity market.

-As Ontario’s designated Smart Metering Entity (SME), the IESO is responsible for the implementation and operation of the province’s Metering Data Management/Repository (MDM/R), which manages consumption data for residential and small business smart meters.
-With nearly five million smart meters, supporting 67 local distribution companies, Ontario’s MDM/R is one of the largest shared systems in the world, and provides a province-wide, cost-effective solution for the processing, storage and protection of the electricity consumption information local distribution companies use to bill their customers.
+As Ontario’s designated Smart Metering Entity (SME), the IESO is responsible for the implementation and operation of the province’s meter data management/repository (MDM/R), which helps manage consumption data for residential and small business smart meters.
+With nearly five million smart meters, supporting more than 60 local distribution companies, Ontario’s MDM/R is one of the largest shared systems in the world, and provides a province-wide, cost-effective solution for the processing, storage and protection of the electricity consumption information local distribution companies use to bill their customers.